Raul072103/Veridion-Challenge/README.md

  38  id                        33446 non-null  int64
 ```

-Initially, I wanted to do something that could be done by simple algorithms without more complex problems.
+Initially, I wanted to do something that could be done by simple algorithms without the need for a complicated solution.

 However I spent some time in traversing the dataset and I found that the data cannot and is not that reliable always (e.g. wonderland case, ecards).